ESTABLISHING A CONNECTION

 The “three way handshake” is essentially a unidirectional attempt to establish the connection, i.e. there is an initiator and a responder.

-The TCP’s should however be able to establish the connection even if
+The TCP’s should however be able to establish the connection

 a simultaneous attempt is made by both TCP’s to establish the

 connection.
-Simultaneous attempts are treated like “collisions” in
+Simultaneous attempts are treated like “collisions”

-“Aloha” systems and these conflicts are resolved into unidirectional
+“Aloha” systems and these conflicts are resolved into

 attempts to establish the connection.
-This scheme was adopted because
+This scheme was adopted

 (i) Connections will normally have a passive and an active end,